hactar-is/frink/docs/source/basics/install.rst

     pip install frink

 If you are contributing to the development of Frink, install it as an editable package from your own clone of the git repo.
-That way you can commit and push you edits.
+That way you can commit and push your edits.

 .. code-block:: bash